domengzu/domengzu/README.md

-## Hi there 👋
+## Hi there! 👋 I am Domenick Mahusay 🦥

-- 🔭 I’m currently working on Java swing basketball scoreboard
+- 🔭 I’m currently discovering everything.
-- 🌱 I’m currently learning web development
+- 🌱 I am learning Web Development.
+- 🎯 Focusing on mastering the basics.

 <!--
 **D0MMMM/D0MMMM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.